MickBuilder/sugar_catch/app/README.md

-# Clean Foods
+# Flean

-A mobile app to track hidden sugar in grocery foods and monitor daily consumption.
+A mobile app to scan and analyze food products for comprehensive health insights.

 ## Features

-- **Barcode Scanning**: Scan product barcodes to instantly check sugar content
+- **Barcode Scanning**: Scan product barcodes to instantly check nutritional information
-- **Hidden Sugar Detection**: Identify added sugars in products that seem healthy
-- **Daily Tracking**: Monitor your total sugar intake throughout the day
-- **Consumption Graphs**: Visualize your sugar consumption trends over time
+- **Health Score**: Get an overall health rating based on nutritional content and ingredients
+- **Ingredient Analysis**: View detailed ingredient breakdown including additives and allergens
+- **Scan History**: Keep track of all your scanned products
-- **Food Database**: Powered by OpenFoodFacts API for comprehensive product data
+- **Product Database**: Powered by OpenFoodFacts API for comprehensive product data

 ## About

-Many grocery products contain hidden added sugars, even in items that appear healthy like oat meal or yogurt.
-Clean Foods helps you make informed decisions by revealing the true sugar content of foods and tracking your daily intake.
+Flean helps you make informed decisions about the food you eat by providing instant access to nutritional information, ingredient analysis, and health insights.
+Simply scan any product barcode to see:

+- Complete nutritional breakdown
+- Ingredient list with potential health impacts
+- Additives and preservatives
+- Allergen information
+- Overall health score

+Whether you're shopping for groceries, dining out, or simply curious about what's in your food, Flean gives you the information you need to make healthier choices.

 ## Getting Started